 2. Customer centric interactions – Adopt a simplified design mechanism that will enable you to maintain an agile environment.
 You want to be able to easily develop dynamic interactions that will enable your customer to leverage this self service channel to its fullest.
 On the other hand, business dynamics, goals, and strategies quickly change these days, so business agility has become the order of the day.

-3. Seamless connection to the call center – Recent mobile technology enables a seamless connection from the phone to the agent at the call center.
+3. Seamless connection to the call center services – Recent mobile technology enables a seamless connection from the phone to the agent at the call center.
 The customer does not have to be bothered about repeated information queries such as account details and reasons for calling.
 He/she can also schedule call-backs at convenient time slots.

 4. Enhanced consumer experience – Allow your customers to leverage smartphone features when engaging with you: camera, GPS etc. This allows users to solve harder questions and appreciate the interaction more.